 While some of the changes in the breasts come as a part and parcel of pregnancy, there are others that can be avoided with proper care and precautions.
 Taking the following precautionary measures can help you in your breast care routine during pregnancy.

 - Always use warm water to wash your breasts.
-However, ensure to use water that is below 45 degree Celsius temperature to avoid harm to your baby or skin burns.
+However, ensure to use water that is below 45 degree Celsius to avoid harm to your baby.

 - Change your bra on a regular basis, at least once in a day.
 This prevents discomfort due to sweat and leakage from the nipples.

-Pregnancy can be a stressful time for new mothers and many women seldom find time to take out and care for their bodies.
-However, ignoring your body and breasts during this month can make them sag and look out of shape.
+Pregnancy can be a stressful time for new mothers and many women seldom find time to care for their bodies.
+However, ignoring parts of your body, such as the breasts, during this time can make them sag and look out of shape.
 Allotting a little time every day to take care of your breasts and nipples can go a long way during pregnancy and keep your post-pregnancy body in a good shape for many years to come.